CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 which has a specific machine-readable format and has a different function [\[4\]](#references-and-notes) (Securitytxt).

+The policy should be in the root directory of your distribution and in the root directory of the software repository.
+(Note that GitHub has a feature for writing security policies that stores them in `.github/SECURITY.md`.
+This is not helpful for non-GitHub users and the file should be moved to the repository root.)

 The file should have the following sections.

 1. Abstract